The 99 names of Allah, known as Asma ul Husna meaning “The Most

 The Giver of Life

-The Creator of Death
+The Taker of Life

 The Ever-Living